jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 **Example**

-- Bob wants to swap $1,000 JNTR with $1,000 ETH
+- Bob wants to swap $1,000 JNTR with $1,000 BNB
 - Bob sends his order to the SmartSwap and generates the transaction ID for the P2P swap
 - Bob shares that transaction ID with Lisa
-- Since Lisa only sent $500 ETH against Bob's JNTR, the SmartSwap will execute the order of $500 JNTR against $500 ETH
+- Since Lisa only sent $500 BNB against Bob's JNTR, the SmartSwap will execute the order of $500 JNTR against $500 BNB
-- The SmartSwap will detect the value discrepancy between the JNTR and ETH, returning the $500 JNTR delta to Bob's wallet
+- The SmartSwap will detect the value discrepancy between the JNTR and BNB, returning the $500 JNTR delta to Bob's wallet

 ### P2C Swap